Boeing leader at Renton 737 MAX plant retires

 Before that, he had been vice president of manufacturing operations in Renton, where he oversaw the highly successful automation of the assembly processes there and an unprecedented ramp-up in production.

-To replace Lindblad, McAllister has appointed Mark Jenks, who had been in charge of developing Boeing’s proposed new jet program, the New Midmarket Airplane or NMA.
+To replace Lindblad, McAllister has appointed Mark Jenks, who had been in charge of developing Boeing’s proposed new jet program, the New Midmarket Airplane, or NMA.
 Lindblad said that over the coming weeks he’ll be working closely with Jenks “to ensure a smooth transition.”

 McAllister said Jenks “led the 787 program during some of its most challenging of years, and has held several leadership roles within Boeing’s defense and space businesses” and that his experience would help the 737 program “as we carefully and fully return to the 737 MAX to service.”

-Taking over the NMA program in place of Jenks will be vice president Mike Sinnett, who currently leads Boeing’s longer-term Product Strategy and Future Airplane Development.
+Taking over the NMA program in place of Jenks will be vice president Mike Sinnett, who currently leads Boeing’s longer-term Product Strategy and Future Airplane Development, and who is also the technical leader Boeing appointed to speak publicly about the design of the flight control system that went awry on the MAX.

 Sinnett will keep his longer-term strategic role as well as leading the NMA program, which could suggest that the focus on NMA is being pushed out until the MAX crisis is resolved.
 McAllister in his letter to employees sought to counter any such inference.